devAmss92/devAmss92/README.md

 ## About Me
-Hi there!
-I'm António Silva, a FullStack developer passionate about crafting cool stuff with code functioning smoothly but also looking great.
+Hello!
+I'm António Silva, a FullStack developer who is passionate about creating polished and seamless code that not only functions flawlessly but also boasts an exceptional visual appeal.

 ## Website
 -